GabeScott/standard-works-vault/General Conference/2006 April - The Need for Greater Kindness.md

 # The Need for Greater Kindness

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 2006 General Conference*

+>*Why do any of us have to be so mean and unkind to others?
+Why can’t all of us reach out in friendship to everyone about us?*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/the-need-for-greater-kindness?lang=eng)